 If they don’t, it probably won’t be long before someone else makes a comment.

 Social security strategy

-I read a few accounts of how some caregivers were having particularly hard times with their parents, until that was, that they told them that the social security would withdraw there financial assistance if they didn’t bathe.
+I read a few accounts of how some caregivers were having particularly hard times with their parents, until, that was, that they told them that the social security would withdraw their financial assistance if they didn’t bathe.

 I believe they told their loved ones that there were spot checks in people’s homes.

 This seems rather extreme, but apparently it works wonders.